ray-project/ray/doc/source/serve/managing-java-deployments.md

 ## Creating a Deployment

-By specifying the full name of the class, we can create and deploy a deployment of the class.
+By specifying the full name of the class as an argument to `Serve.deployment()` method, as shown in the code below, we can create and deploy our deployment of the class.

 ```{literalinclude} ../../../java/serve/src/test/java/io/ray/serve/docdemo/ManageDeployment.java
 :end-before: docs-create-end